samyak1999/previous-bnomial-questions/April_22.md

 - [ ] Evaluate the performance of our models on this data.
 - [x] Assess the data quality, including missing or corrupt values.
 ---
+### 27/04/22
+***Susan needs to make a decision***

+The deadline is approaching, and Susan still hasn't decided which version of her classification model to deploy to production.

+She experimented with different hyperparameters, and now she has two models that perform pretty well.
+Her problem is that none of these models is better than the other in every situation.
+One model has a higher recall but worse precision than the other.
+Susan can improve the precision by playing with different thresholds, but now the recall decreases.

+**How can Susan decide which is the best overall model?**

+- [ ] Susan should tune the thresholds until both have a recall of 95% and choose the one with higher precision.
+- [ ] Susan should tune the thresholds until both have a precision of 95% and choose the one with a higher recall.
+- [x] Susan should compute the area under the curve for both models and choose the one with the higher value.
+- [ ] There's no objective way to decide which model is best.
+Susan should pick either one of them.
+---